unional/typescript-blackbook/pages/01-introduction/README.md

 ## Design Philosophy

-Adapting code to a specific style or guidelines is about balancing tradeoffs.
+Adapting to a specific style or guidelines is about balancing tradeoffs.
 These tradeoffs include:

 - Coding efficiency